SamuraiWTF/samuraiwtf/README.md

 Most of the development in this repo is related to updating basebox provisioning scripts and supporting additional platforms.

 - Our integration branch is the one called `next`.
 That's where all new features and bug fixes go for testing before a planned release.
-The `master` branch should be kept stable at all times.
+The `main` branch should be kept stable at all times.
 - Larger changes should be done in separate feature branches.
 Make sure to merge `next` into your feature branch, then PR the feature branch to merge into `next`.
-- If you break `next` or `master`, fix it (with help if necessary).
+- If you break `next` or `main`, fix it (with help if necessary).
 It's best to run a full test build (i.e. `vagrant destroy`, `vagrant up`) and make sure tools ard targets are working before pushing changes.

 ## Production VM Notes:
 Once you load the VM, unless this was a AWS Workspace install the username and password are: